oneananda/Software-Architecture-Best-Practices/3rd Party Tools/Networking Tools/ngrok.md

 ## Overview

-ngrok is a handy tool that lets you to `expose your local server to the internet` in a secure and easy way.
+`ngrok` is a handy tool that lets you to `expose your local server to the internet` in a secure and easy way.
 If you're working on a project and need to share it with someone outside your home or office network, or if you want to test things like webhooks, ngrok is your go-to solution.
 It creates a secure tunnel from your computer to the web, making your local apps accessible from anywhere.

+`ngrok` is a networking tool specifically designed for secure tunneling and port forwarding.
+It allows developers to expose their local servers to the internet by creating secure tunnels, making it easy to test and share applications that are running on a local machine.

+In simpler terms, ngrok serves as a bridge between your local environment and the external internet, which is especially useful for developers working on webhooks, APIs, or remote application testing.
+It's commonly used in development, testing, and debugging scenarios where external access to local services is required without the need for complex network configurations.

 ## Features